bahrus/xtal-vlist/README.md

 # xtal-vlist

+There's some [interesting](https://www.chromestatus.com/features/5673195159945216) [work](https://fergald.github.io/virtual-scroller/versions/virtual-content-display-locking-binary-search/demo/jank/) going on that will hopefully cause this component to be able to enter the great hall of Valhalla.

+In the meantime, this component can serve a limited purpose -- virtual lists with no variation in height of each item.

-The (abstract if using TypeScript) class XtalVList provides an unregistered base class web component wrapper around this [light-weight vertical virtual list](https://sergimansilla.com/blog/virtual-scrolling/).
+The (abstract if using TypeScript) class XtalVList provides an unregistered base class web component wrapper around this [light-weight virtual list library](https://sergimansilla.com/blog/virtual-scrolling/).
 It doesn't actually register a web component name.
-To use it, you need to implement a generate method
+To use it, you need to subclass xtalVListCustomized, implement a generate method, and that's what needs to be registered as a web component.

+xtal-vlist would feel extremely flattered if you start the name of such an element with xtal-vlist-

 For example: